-REMINYL 8 mg prolonged release capsules
+REMINYL 8 mg modified release capsules

 White opaque capsules marked with 'G8', containing white to off-white pellets.

-REMINYL 16 mg prolonged release capsules
+REMINYL 16 mg modified release capsules

 Pink opaque capsules marked with 'G16', containing white to off-white pellets.

-REMINYL 24 mg prolonged release capsules
+REMINYL 24 mg modified release capsules

 Caramel opaque capsules marked with 'G24', containing white to off-white pellets.